 We use an integrative approach to animal patho-physiology which combines state-of-the-art in vivo models with cellular models and molecular techniques.
 Great emphasis is devoted to the face and construct validity of the animal models used for a specific human disease.

-The mechanisms of anti-obesity and anti-diabetic effects of the VGF-derived peptide TLQP-21
+The mechanism of the anti-obesity effect of the VGF-derived peptide TLQP-21.

 The role of TLQP-21 and its C3aR1 receptor on central and peripheral regulation of energy balance and obesity.

 The development of novel pharmacological analogues of TLQP-21.

 The mechanism of stress-induced accumulation of senescent cells.

 The long term consequences of chronic social stress on mortality and ageing.

 Stress-induced exacerbation of genetic and environmentally-induced cardiometabolic diseases.

 We are recruiting a postdoctoral fellow for an exciting NIH funded project focused on central/peripheral nervous system regulation of energy balance and obesity by VGF and the TLQP-21 neuropeptide.
 If you are interested please send CV, research statement and a list of references to Alessandro Bartolomucci firstname.lastname@example.org.